 To date, the forest sector in Africa’s Congo Basin has strongly favoured large-scale land allocations over community-based forest management.
 However, over time this large-scale model has generated little to no substantive evidence of significant developmental or environmental benefit to local communities.
-Community-based forest management in the Congo Basin – and in DRC more specifically – still faces many challenges, but there is a growing consensus that strengthening forest communities’ rights is an effective means of both protecting rainforests and fighting poverty.
+There is a growing consensus that strengthening forest communities’ rights is an effective means of both protecting rainforests and fighting poverty.

 The project, which is funded by the UK Department for International Development (DfID), is testing community forestry in DRC, applying lessons learnt from previous approaches pioneered in forested regions both within Africa and globally.

 The Community Forests project works at local, provincial and national levels.
 At the local level, we’re working directly with communities to set up pilot sites.
 At the provincial and national levels, we’re working to strengthen administrative capacity and to build consensus between government, civil society, donors and other relevant stakeholders through a gradual and controlled approach to community forestry in DRC.

 This brochure provides information about a three-year project implemented by the Rainforest Foundation UK and its partners in the Democratic Republic of Congo.
 The project will implement an experimental approach to community-based natural resource management in order to secure forest-dwellers’ rights to land and natural resources and to ensure that forests in DRC are managed in a sustainable and equitable manner.